 Having ethernet installed in your home not only can ensure internet connectivity from basement to loft, but can also add value to your home.
-Home refurbishments provide the right opportunity, an electrician will carry out the bulk of the works, and the rest requires very little IT knowledge.
+Home refurbishments provide the right opportunity, an electrician will carry out the bulk of the works, and the rest requires very little IT knowledge (although it certainly helps).

 If you’re in a large home, and the router is the only device providing internet connectivity throughout, you likely suffer from wifi ‘dead spots’.